 Students are encouraged to consider all Advanced Placement or International Baccalaureate courses offered in their school before dual enrolling at a college or university.
 Students must submit official transcripts from each college/university for credit consideration.
 In order to be official, transcripts must be sent directly from the school or institution attended to MSU via U.S. mail or online.

-If you are a student who has earned dual enrollment credit while in high school, you should apply as a freshman.
+If you are a student who has earned dual enrollment credit while in high school, you should apply as a first-year student.
 If you are a student who has been enrolled in one or more universities after graduating high school, you should apply as a transfer student.

 Early/middle college students are encouraged to use transfer.msu.edu to identify courses that may transfer to MSU.